in ,

 A mounded or raised bed is an excellent way to ensure plant roots get plenty go growing space.
 To make a raised or mounded bed turn the soil to a foot deep—about the length of a shovel or spade blade—and then add soil from the ground surrounding the new bed and compost to raise or mound the bed another 6 to 12 inches.
 A planting bed 18 to 24 inches deep will accommodate the root depth of most vegetable and small-fruit crops.
 A bed 24 to 36 inches wide will accommodate the width of crop root growth.

-Examples of space needed for optimal vegetable crop root growth:(You will find the depth of these roots hard to believe; but these depths and widths of root growth are documented in the work of Nebraska researcher John E. Weaver.
-Seldom will we allow vegetable crops roots to reach their potential, and, of course, soil structure will affect root growth.)
+You will find the depth of these roots hard to believe; but these depths and widths of root growth are documented in the work of Nebraska researcher John E. Weaver.
+Seldom will we allow vegetable crops roots to reach their potential, and, of course, soil structure will affect root growth.

 • Cabbage roots can grow to 2 feet deep and 2 feet out from the stem.